TotallWAR/mt_test/README.md

 Logic for extracting data and keeping it up to date is seperated into custom react hooks and context.

-We can use an i18n lib for translations in future.
+We can use an i18n lib for translations in future, create adaptive design etc.

 ## Copyright
 Made by Aleksandr Grigorenko